Who I Am?

 I am a singer by nature.
 And I say by nature because I’m not trying to be a singer.
 I sing.
 I write songs.
 I’ve only recorded one of those songs and put it on the market.

 I’ll be transparent here.
 I am an evolving music artist.
 I’m still learning and figuring myself out.
-I am becoming accepting of myself as a singer who sings various genres of music.
+I am becoming acceptant of myself as a singer who sings various genres of music.
 I’m not in the box that everyone wants to put me in.
 I’m not even in a box.

 Your Integrity as a Person is Crucial.